 Adobe Creative Cloud

-Adobe Creative Cloud is specifically designed for photographers and offers photography-focused storage with nice image galleries.
+Adobe Creative Cloud is specifically designed for photographers and offers photography-focused storage with top-class photo editing options..

 Colleagues can collaborate on one shared folder using Group Libraries, which offers the ability to make any image private.
-Uploading is fairly easy, as it is compatible with Android, iOS, and Windows devices.
+Uploading is relatively easy, as it is compatible with Android, iOS, and Windows devices.

 Just go to the section named “Your Work,” choose the photo you want to share, and then click the Share icon.